SaraKim-sy/sqlalchemy-challenge/README.md

   * [Technologies](#technologies)

 ## <a name="introduction"></a> Introduction
 This repository was created to help with trip planning in Honolulu, Hawaii, with some climate analysis on the area.
-There will be a climate analysis inluding precipitation analysis, station analysis.
+There will be a climate analysis, including precipitation analysis, station analysis.
 Also, a Flask API will be available.
-Lastly, other analyses including temperature anlaysis, daily rainfall average, daily temperature analysis, and temperature anlaysis comparing between June and December are available as well.
+Lastly, other analyses, including temperature analysis, daily rainfall average, daily temperature analysis, and temperature analysis comparing between June and December, are available as well.

 ## <a name="climate-analysis"></a>Step 1 - Climate Analysis and Exploration
 The notebook displays the whole analysis is available in this link: [Analysis Notebook](climate.ipynb)